Karrar (tank): Countermeasures

 The Karrar features four dazzlers, each containing an electro-optical jammer and 3 laser warning receivers as part of its soft-kill active protection system.
 Alternative configurations remove the dazzlers, and have a single 360° PLDS-S-1 laser warning receiver on top.
 The same 360° laser warning receiver is present on Iranian M-60 tanks.
-Once a laser lock is detected, the tank can use it's 12 81mm launchers to deploy a smoke or aerosol screen.
+Once a laser lock is detected, the tank can use its 12 81mm launchers to deploy a smoke or aerosol screen.

 Mobility

 Karrar is equipped with a 1000 hp engine.
-This hasn't been officially stated but signs mounted on Karrar tanks present in Bani Hashem factory, Iran's main AFV factory alongside Shahid Zainuddin, had the words "hp 1000" written on them.
-Karrar's power to weight ratio is about 20 hp per tonne as a result, and it's speed is stated to be around 70 km/h.
+This has not been officially stated but signs mounted on Karrar tanks present in Bani Hashem factory, Iran's main AFV factory alongside Shahid Zainuddin, had the words "hp 1000" written on them.
+Karrar's power to weight ratio is about 20 hp per tonne as a result, and its speed is stated to be around 70 km/h.

 External fuel tanks can be attached to the rear in order to extend its range.
 The range without fuel drums is 500–550 km, but at least 200–280 km further with fuel drums.